harvester/docs/docs/vm/backup-restore.md

 _Available as of v1.4.0_

 Users can now restore a new VM on another cluster by leveraging the VM metadata & content backup feature.
-Harvester will handle VM image data automatically.
-If a volume is based on a VM image and there is a backup for it, Harvester will automatically sync the VM image to backup target.
+Harvester automatically handles VM image data.
+If a volume is based on a VM image with a backup, Harvester automatically syncs the VM image with the backup target.
 In a new cluster, it the VMbackup is restored to a new VM, Harvester will automatically create the VM image from the backup target.

 #### Restore a new VM in a new cluster